Work For Us

 Apply to work for us

-Please download the Word version of our 2019 Application Form by clicking here .
-Then please complete it digitally, then print the signatures pages, sign and scan and finally email your completed and signed form to Jon – email@example.com or upload it in the form below.
-Or you can print it and complete it in pen, then post it to our office address, or scan and email it.
+Download the Word version of our Application Form by clicking here.
+Then please complete it digitally, then print the signatures pages, sign and scan it, or insert a picture of your hand-signed signature into the boxes.
+Finally email your completed and signed form to Jon – email@example.com or upload it in the form below.

 Email attachments should ideally be printed and signed in the 2 places and then scanned: signatures are required for confirming qualifications and declaring fitness to work with young people.
 These declaration pages can scanned and emailed.
 Returning-staff are asked to fill in the form every year.